graphql-java/graphql-java-page/content/tutorials/getting-started-with-spring-boot.md

 <p/>
 This `DataFetcher` would fix that problem by looking up the right key in the book `Map`.
-(Again: we don't need that for our example, because we don't have naming mismatch)
+(Again: we don't need that for our example, because we don't have a naming mismatch)

 # Try out the API